Bhasfe/Bhasfe/README.md

 ### Hi there 👋

 This is Barış from Istanbul, Turkey.
-I have built mobile and web applications in the early years of my career.
-Currently, I work on Data Engineering.
-I am looking forward to collaborating with you :)
+I am a Software Engineer who is looking forward to collaborating with you :)

 - 🔭 I’m currently working as Data Engineer
 - 💬 Ask me about anything :)